Dr. Henish Bhansali shares insights on the impact of value-based care and Oaks Street’s holistic approach to care navigation

 Value-based care is our future, and Chicago-based Oak Street Health is living that future.
 The network of value-based primary care centers has drawn national attention for delivering high-quality outcomes and cost-effective care.
 Currently operating across 11 states, Oak Street Health primarily serves adults who are Medicare-eligible and often low-to-moderate income.

-Ribbon Health recently hosted a fireside chat between the Ribbon team and Dr. Henish Bhansali, Oak Street Health’s Senior Medical Director of Care Navigation, to discuss the impact of value-based care on vulnerable populations and Oak Street’s holistic approach to care navigation.
+Ribbon Health recently hosted a fireside chat between the Ribbon team and Dr. Henish Bhansali, Oak Street Health’s Senior Medical Director of Care Navigation, to discuss the impact of value-based care on vulnerable populations and Oak Street’s holistic care navigation.

 Navigating patients to better health